Is your Travel Blog a Hobby or a Business? | IRS Rules for Creators

 Are losses mainly due to circumstances beyond your control?

-If you can demonstrate several of these, the IRS is more likely to accept that you’re running a business.
+If you can demonstrate several of these, then the IRS is more likely to accept that you’re running a business.

-3. What counts as a Business?
+3. So, what counts as a Business?

-Schedule SE for self-employment tax (15.3 % in 2025, unchanged from 2024).
+Schedule SE for self-employment tax (15.3 % in 2026).

 Form 1040-ES for quarterly estimated tax payments if your net income exceeds $400.

-2025 note: The self-employment tax rate remains 15.3 % (12.4 % Social Security up to $168,600 of net earnings and 2.9 % Medicare with no cap).
+2026 note: The self-employment tax rate remains 15.3 % (12.4 % Social Security up to $176,100 of net earnings and 2.9 % Medicare with no cap).
 [Source: IRS Publication 334 (2025).]

-4. What happens if it’s a Hobby?
+4. But, what happens if it is a Hobby?

 This can be costly.
-A creator who earns $10,000 from brand collaborations but spends $8,000 on travel and equipment would pay tax on the full $10,000 if the IRS deems the activity a hobby.
+A creator who earns $10,000 from brand collaborations but spends $8,000 on travel and equipment would pay tax on the full $10,000 if the IRS deems that activity a hobby.
 Since the Tax Cuts and Jobs Act (TCJA) suspended miscellaneous itemized deductions through 2025, hobby expenses cannot be deducted even as itemized “2 % miscellaneous” costs.

-Strong indicators include:
+Strong indicators can include:

 A separate business bank account and payment processor.